 Professor Jack Scholz, a respected faculty member in Acadia University’s School of Recreation and Physical Education and head coach of the Acadia men's and women's varsity swim team, founded S.M.I.L.E. in 1982.
 An Acadia graduate who was teaching a special education class in Kings County had asked Professor Scholz if he could provide Aquatic instruction to seven of his students.
 Jack recruited the required volunteers for this task and so S.M.I.L.E. was born.

 News of the program spread quickly and two other classes from different local schools were added.
 It was at this time that Ted Muggah, Supervisor of Special Education in for Kings County, became involved and the program expanded to aquatic instruction on Tuesdays and Thursdays and a Saturday morning session that includes gymnasium and aquatic instruction and a group activity.
-More recently, Friday Night sessions were added for both youth / young adults and adults with disabilities.
-The youth / young adult session allows our participants to improve both their social and motor skills and the adult session allows our youth participants to continue to grow with the program while welcoming new participants into the S.M.I.L.E. family.
+More recently, a Friday Night session was added for both youth / young adults and adults with disabilities.
+This session provides participants an opportunity to continue to improve their social and motor skills, participate in physical activity, and maintain lifelong friendships!

 With the continued support of Acadia University, our generous partners, and the community, the program will continue to grow and put smiles on the faces of many!